serverless/serverless/docs/README.md

 # Documentation

 The Serverless Framework allows you to deploy auto-scaling, pay-per-execution, event-driven functions to any cloud.
-We currently support AWS Lambda, Apache OpenWhisk, Microsoft Azure, and are expanding to support other cloud providers.
+We currently support AWS Lambda, Apache OpenWhisk, Microsoft Azure, Google Cloud Functions and are expanding to support other cloud providers.

 <div class="docsSections">
   <div class="docsSection">